Types of Roofs

 Underlayment.
 Roofing underlayment is a thick, water-resistant material that helps protect the roof’s decking from moisture.
 Most residential roofs are constructed with underlayment made of a thick felt that has been impregnated with asphalt, but synthetic underlayments are growing in popularity.

 Soffit and ridge vents.
 Properly venting a roof is vital to its longevity.
 In fact, if your roof has asphalt shingles, inadequate ventilation may void the shingle manufacturer’s warranty and cause the roof to fail prematurely.
 Soffit vents are located in the roof’s overhang, or what is often referred to as the roof’s eaves.
 Ridge vents are installed at the top of the roof.
 Used together, soffit and ridge vents allow air to enter the attic under the eaves and exit from the top of the roof.
+Due to limited ridge lengths, some homes require the use of turbine, or power, vents.

 Fascia.
 Fascia is the horizontal piece of material at the end of a roof’s eaves.
 Wood is a common material for fascia board, but low-maintenance aluminum and synthetic options are gaining market share.
-When correctly installed together, soffit vents and fascia seal the roof and prevent rodents and other pests from entering the attic while still allowing adequate airflow through the space.
+When correctly installed together, soffit vents and fascia seal the roof and prevent pests from entering the attic while still allowing adequate airflow through the space.

 Flashing.
 Flashing is an important part of waterproofing a roof.
 Usually made of metal, flashing prevents water from entering any small openings in the roof.
 Flashing is typically installed around dormer windows, skylights, vents, and chimneys.